Lithos-Skyline

 We have a checklist of over 150 items, which include both the inside and outside of your newly built home, so no detail will be missed.

 While homeowners can perform DIY snagging inspections, hiring a professional snagging surveyor is highly recommended.
 These experts have the knowledge and tools to identify defects that might be overlooked by an untrained eye.
-In addition, they provide an independent assessment that ensures your new home is completed to the highest standard.
+In addition, snagging surveys provide an independent assessment that ensures your new home is completed to the highest standard.

-A professional snagging survey will also work to a defined set of standards, such as the New Homes Quality Board and the Residential Property Surveyors Association, which we are aligned to.
+A professional snagging survey will also work to a defined set of standards, such as the New Homes Quality Board and the Residential Property Surveyors Association, which we are aligned to. snagging surveys

 Ideally, the snagging survey should be conducted before the buyer completes the purchase or within the first few weeks of moving into the property.
 Many builders offer a warranty period (typically two years), during which they are responsible for fixing any defects identified in the snagging survey.